Meet Briar Bearss

 Briar (bottom center) with his father and twin brother.

-Briar is the oldest of Roger and Ronna Bearss’ three children – and was born at Marquette General Hospital.During his childhood, the Bearss family moved often throughout the state of Michigan, living everywhere from the Upper Peninsula to the Thumb.
+Briar is the oldest of Roger and Ronna Bearss’ three children – and was born at Marquette General Hospital.
+During his childhood, the Bearss family moved often throughout the state of Michigan, living everywhere from the Upper Peninsula to the Thumb.
 They eventually settled between Millington and Frankenmuth – where Briar and his siblings received the sacrament of baptism at St. Lorenz Lutheran Church.

 As a teen, Briar developed natural leadership ability.
-He was elected President of his High School class, and captain of both the football and basketball team.
+He was elected President of his High School class and captain of both the football and basketball teams.
 Like hundreds of our region’s youth, Briar spent his summers working the local farms with his teammates, building a foundation in both athletic conditioning and our local work ethic.
 As a Senior, he was nominated to attend the U.S. Military Academy at West Point by Michigan’s 8th Congressional District.
 After graduating as Salutatorian from Millington High School and accepting an offer to join the Army Football team, Briar entered active duty service at West Point, New York, in July of 2018.

 While at the Academy, Briar continued to lead among America’s best and brightest.
 He excelled in West Point’s rigorous engineering coursework as well as military training in the Summer months.
-Outside of the classroom he was a member of the Fellowship of Christian Athletes and the Army Football team, winning the Armed Forces Bowl against Houston in 2018 and Missouri in 2021.
+Outside of the classroom, he was a member of the Fellowship of Christian Athletes and the Army Football team, winning the Armed Forces Bowl against Houston in 2018 and Missouri in 2021.

 When the cadets returned home during the COVID-19 pandemic, Briar, his twin brother, and their childhood best friend started Bearss Residential.
-Their concept was simple: purchase neglected and abandoned properties that stained the community, improve the properties and their surrounding neighborhoods, then offer it as an affordable home to Veterans and low-income families in need.
-Following years of growth and balancing active-duty service and hometown entrepreneurship, Bearss Residential now provides affordable housing opportunities to hundreds of low-income Veterans and families through local, state, and federal partnerships.
+Their concept was simple: purchase neglected properties that stained the community, improve the properties and the surrounding neighborhood, and offer them as an affordable home to veterans and working families in need.
+Following years of growth and balancing active-duty service and hometown entrepreneurship, Bearss Residential now provides affordable housing to hundreds of veterans and working families through local, state, and federal partnerships.
+Under Briar’s leadership, the company attracted millions in private investment to our state, in a region that had not experienced such investment in over 50 years.
+Briar will lead that same economic growth as our State Representative.

 Briar as a Cadet @ the U.S Military Academy – West Point.